MurmurationsNetwork/MurmurationsServices/README.md

 ## Running Self-Managed Kubernetes

-We are now transitioning from host-k8s to managing k8s ourselves.
+We are now transitioning from hosted k8s to managing k8s ourselves.
 Please follow the below documentation for complete guidance on how to set up one for yourself.

 [Rancher-Managed Kubernetes Documentation](docs/rancher/README.md)